tbrycekelly/icy-seas-colab/content/project/fixpoint.md

       local.timezone = -8
     )

 For initial setup, the appropriate cruise name should be provided.
-For position information, specify if you are using a _serial_ or _tcp_ connection with your GPS repreater.
+For position information, specify if you are using a _serial_ or _tcp_ connection with your GPS repeater.
 Next provide the respective configuration information for either the serial or tcp connection.
 The default `nmea.update` interval of 10 seconds is likely appropriate.
 The `final.action` name specified at which point the log should reset rather than increment actions.
 For example, recovery of the CTD usually (and hopefully) follows the deployment of the CTD, so after a CTD deployment event, the appropriate metadata in the form is preserved for the recovery event.
 Finally, the system time (hopefully UTC!) to local time offset can be given (-8 is UTC-8).

 The next section of the configuration is for setting up the instruments and the actions associated with them.
 To edit or add an instrument or action, simply add a new list entry or modify the list of actions associated with it.
 See the __Actions__ section below.